jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

   the issues around consolidation?
 Some of the topics for consideration are discussed in {{openinterfaces}} and {{standardsissues}}.

-- Are there open source efforts that should be pursued or kept being pursued to ensure that a diversity of operators and networks can use a particular technology?
+- Are there open source efforts that should be pursued or continue to be pursued to ensure that a diversity of operators and networks can use a particular technology?
 This is further discussed in
   {{opensource]].

-- What measurements relating to the developments centralization or consolidation should be pursued?
+- What measurements relating to the development of centralization or consolidation should be pursued?
 And what other research, such as distributed Internet architectures, should be driven forward?
 Some potential topics are discussed in {{research}}.